SyneRBI/SIRF/doc/UserGuide.md

-    fill                Replaces the object data with user-supplied data. as_array            Returns the object data as an array. read_from_file      Reads the image data from file. get_uniform_copy
+    fill                Replaces the object data with user-supplied data. as_array            Returns the object data as an array. read_from_file      Reads the image data from file. get_ISMRMRD_info
+                   (MR) Returns information on the image data as an array. get_uniform_copy
                  (PET)  Returns a copy of this image filled with a constant value. add_shape    (PET)  Adds a shape to the image.